 This assignment, which will last through the semester, is to alert you to the creative aspects of the word formation processes of English.
 The assignment is to keep a "Word Journal" in which you can collect information on new words you come across.

 You can collect your words in a paper notebook and/or a computer file, but the final versions of your word entries will be entered by you in an online class database, with all the information requested below for this assignment.
-The entries must be added by the due date for the journal (see LING 216 Course Schedule).
+The entries must be added by the due date for the journal (Wednesday of the last week of classes).

 Neologisms, sometimes called novel formations: These are words that are apparently novel to the language (probably not yet recorded in a dictionary).
 A novel word can be, for example, a known stem with a new ending (i.e. a new derivation); a new compound made up of familiar words; a preexisting form that has been given a rather different new meaning from its ordinary sense; a new loanword; or a totally new creation.